DateInput — Smart UI JavaScript API

 ""

-<smart-date-input format-string='dd/MM/yyyy'></smart-date-input>
+<smart-date-input format-string="dd/MM/yyyy"></smart-date-input>

-const dateinput = document.querySelector('smart-date-input');
+const el = document.querySelector('smart-date-input');

-const dateinput = document.querySelector('smart-date-input');
+const el = document.querySelector('smart-date-input');

-let formatString = dateinput.formatString;
+const formatString = el.formatString;

 Defines the expected type of input data for the form element and specifies whether, and to what extent, the browser or user agent is allowed to provide automated autofill assistance.
 This value directly corresponds to the standard HTML autocomplete attribute and guides browsers in offering suggestions to the user, improving form completion speed and accuracy.
 Possible values include generic options such as 'on' or 'off', as well as more specific values describing the kind of information expected—such as 'name', 'email', 'organization', 'street-address', and others.
 Setting this attribute helps enhance both user experience and data accuracy by allowing browsers to match the input field with saved user data.